b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 	// Useful if you want to delay the Announcement -> use AnnounceChaos() manually effect.HasCustomAnnouncement = true;

-	effect.meta = true; // Marks the effect as a meta effect (rarely run)
+	effect.IsMetaEffect = true; // Marks the effect as a meta effect (rarely run)

 	*/
 }